 The Pros and Cons of Buying Land

 Land is often overlooked as a potential real estate investment.
 Yet, there are clear benefits as an investment option.
-Of course, there are limitations and downsides to be aware of.
+Of course, there are limitations and downsides of which to be aware.

 There are many arguments in favor of investing in undeveloped land.
 They include supply and demand, the comparatively small price tag of many parcels, and the hands-off nature of land as an investment.

-- Land is an Inexpensive entry into investing – for a new investor, a land purchase can be a very inexpensive way to start investing in real estate.
-There are places in the country where building lots can be purchased for under $1,000.
+- Land is an Inexpensive entry into investing: For a new investor, a land purchase can be a very inexpensive way to start investing in real estate.
+There are places in the country where building lots can be purchased for less than $1,000.

-- It’s a Hands-Off Investment – vacant land is basically a passive investment.
+- It’s a hands-off investment: Vacant land is a passive investment.
 There are no toilets to fix, no tenants to evict, and no worries over roof damage in a storm.
 The only inescapable obligation is paying your property taxes.

 Despite the noted benefits, land investments do have their downsides.
 Undeveloped land isn’t typically a cash generator, and there are costs involved in ownership.

-- Does Have Carrying Costs – even though land doesn’t typically generate current income, it does have current costs.
+- Has carrying costs: Even though land doesn’t typically generate current income, it does have current costs.
 Property taxes are due either annually or semi-annually.
 If you’ve financed the parcel, you’ll have periodic payments.
-Even if you paid cash, that money is no longer invested elsewhere, and you’ve also spent cash on closing costs, surveys and title insurance.
+Even if you paid cash, that money is no longer invested elsewhere, and you’ve also spent cash on closing costs, surveys, and title insurance.

 Buying land can be a lucrative investment, particularly as a long-term investment strategy.
 Buying good parcels involves careful research.
-Land investments are fairly passive, but generating returns often has a long timeline, yet they incur current costs.
+Land investments are fairly passive, but generating returns often has a long timeline.
+However, they incur current costs.

-If you are looking to uncover potential bargains in vacant land and want to investigate FSBO’s or even land foreclosures, Redx can supply you with for sale by owner leads and expired real estate listings which often include land and lots.
-Redx can also supply listings of preforeclosures which can be a great source of discounted properties.
+If you are looking to uncover potential bargains in vacant land and want to investigate FSBO’s or even land foreclosures, Redx can supply you with FSBO leads and expired real estate listings, which often include land and lots.
+Redx can also supply listings of preforeclosures, which can be a great source of discounted properties.